us4useu/us4r-user-docs/docs/content/6_tech-spec.md

 ## Current system limitations

 Here is a list current system limitations:
 - Standard sampling frequency is 65MSPS.
-Sampling at 80MSPS requires a change of system firmware.
+Sampling at 120MSPS requires a change of system configuration.

 The above limitations may be removed in future versions of the system software/firmware.